Niece says ‘cruel and traitorous’ Trump belongs in prison

 Mary Trump said the president’s post-election behavior “makes perfect sense,” given his personality, psychology, and lifelong disdain for losers.

 “This is somebody who’s never won legitimately in his life,” she said.
 “But he’s never lost either.
-Because in his view, winning is so important.
-And he always deserves to win that it’s okay to lie, cheat and steal.”
+Because in his view, winning is so important and he always deserves to win that it’s OK to lie, cheat and steal.”

 Mary Trump said the president inherited his acerbic behavior from his father, Fred Trump, a real estate developer who died in 1999.
 She called her grandfather “a horrible human being who just reveled in other people’s humiliation.”